Revealing emergent human-like conceptual representations from language prediction: Results

 \subsection{Predicting various facets of human concept usage}

-Next, we investigated how well the conceptual representations and structures derived from LLMs align with various aspects of human concept usage.
-Specifically, we used these representations to predict human behavioural data across three key psychological phenomena: similarity judgments, categorization and gradient scales along various features.
-To evaluate their effectiveness, we compared the LLM-derived representations against traditional static word embeddings learned from word co-occurrence patterns~\citep{grave-etal-2018-learning}.
+Next, we investigated how well the LLM-derived conceptual representations align with different aspects of human concept usage.
+We tested this by using these representations to predict human behavioral data across three key psychological phenomena: similarity judgments, categorization, and gradient scales along various features.
+To contextualize performance, we compared against established embeddings as baselines, including FastText~\citep{grave-etal-2018-learning}, GloVe~\citep{pennington_glove_2014}, word2vec~\citep{mikolov_distributed_2013}, BERT~\citep{cassani2023meaning}, and DeConf sense vectors~\citep{pilehvar_de_2016} (\textit{Materials and Methods}).